CCThompson82/banana_nav/README.md

 training, and will record the agent's score over the specified number of episodes.
 These results are stored in the model's data folder, within the evaluation directory.

+For graphical analysis of your evaluation script, you can update the EVAL_ID parameter inside of the `notebooks/PRODUCT_MODEL_EVALUATION.ipynb` notebook and run the full script to produce graph.

 ## Credits

 This repository was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [cookiecutter-docker-science](https://docker-science.github.io/) project template.